MichaelKoster70/RemoteDebuggerLaunchExtension/README.md

 - Visual Studio 2022 17.2 or newer with any of the .NET workloads installed like
   - .NET desktop development
   - ASP.NET and web development
-  - .NET Multi-platform appUI development
+  - .NET Multi-platform AppUI development

 ### Device prerequisites